blcxtranslations/blcx/_translated/chapter-0040.md

 This was put very bluntly, but everyone understood the point.
 Endlessly sighing, they also lost a lot of interest in what the man was saying.
 So not a lot of people heard what he said after.
 The afternoon auction would have even more precious treasures than the morning and included the top grade spirit tool of the patriarch of the Soaring Cloud sect and many monstrous beast eggs.

 Lin Xuan lifted his cup and used the motion of drinking his tea to conceal his slight smile.
 Hmmm, his luck was not bad.
-To other Spirit Gathering stage cultivators, low-grade spirit tools were only things that they might acquire by luck.
+To other Spirit Condensation stage cultivators, low-grade spirit tools were only things that they might acquire by luck.
 But he had three of them, the worst being mid-grade, and one of them was even top grade.

 Only, if he wanted to fully utilize their power, he would need the Spiritual Control technique.
 Thinking of this, Lin Xuan was even more determine to acquire this mid-rank technique.